arcadeindy/micro-firebase-auth-server/README.md

 # micro-firebase-auth-server

-The reason that I have made this is: Firebase for Unity authentication does not supported for real data on editor (And standalone build), but I want to test it on editor so I decided to create this service for that purposes, at client side I have to create wrapper to connect with this service I will update later when it is available.
+The reason that I have made this is: Firebase for Unity authentication does not supported for real data on editor (And not Android or iOS builds), but I want to test it on editor so I decided to create this service for that purposes, at client side I have to create wrapper to connect with this service I will update later when it is available.

 ## Services